hivelabuoft/Visplora/client/src/vegaTemplates/CHART_TEMPLATES_PLAN.md

 **File**: `multiType/`

-- `barChartWithLineSpec` - A histogram and line chart on the same axis
+- `barChartWithLineSpec` - A histogram and line chart on the same axis.
+Example Implementaion: visitorFlowSeasonalChartSpec
-- `combinedChartSpec` - Multiple chart types layered together

 **Parameters**: